 3. Your content is not good enough

-Back in the old days we could ‘easily’ trick search engines by sending a few backlinks to our content and get high rankings, but this is no longer the case.
+Back in the old days we could ‘easily’ trick search engines by sending a few backlinks to our content and getting high rankings, but this is no longer the case.

 Content that is of poor quality is very unlikely to perform well in the various social media channels